What Does It Mean to Be Pansexual?

 Interestingly enough, there's also a huge cultural component to the use of these terms, says Mosley: "Things like age, race, and geographic location can play a major role in what term a person chooses."
 Anecdotally, she's noticed that people in their teens and 20s are more likely to use the term 'pansexual' compared to those are in their late 30s and up, who are more likely to ID as 'bisexual.'

 "What it comes down to, really, is personal preference, and your personal right to assert your identity how you see fit," says LeClaire.
 "I personally identify as pansexual, but I see it as being under the larger bi+sexual community umbrella."
 Most folks who identify with non-monosexual identities agree that there is room for both/all identities to exist simultaneously.
+(FYI, there's a new-ish sexuailty term, skoliosexual, that's controversial, but good to know as well.)

 Know this: Whether someone identifies as bisexual or pansexual (or any identity for that matter), it's their choice.
 As a general rule, if someone says they identify as something, believe them.
 If someone identifies as pansexual/bisexual/etc. but doesn't 'look' or act how you expect someone with that identity to look or act, that's a YOU problem.
 Policing someone's identity isn't cool under any circumstances.
 (Related: Why Asking Your Date If She's "Queer Enough" Is Not OK)